You are here

 HIST 400 -- Studies in U.S. History -- 3 credits (even year Spring)

 This course provides the opportunity for the intensive study of United States history.
 Under different subtitles, the course may be repeated for credit.
 Possible topics include: Women's History, History of Religion and Politics, and History of Immigration in the United States.

 HIST 410 -- History of Kansas and the Great Plains -- 3 credits (odd year Spring)

 This course informs students about the development of the state of Kansas.
 It provides information about the geography, history, and character of Kansas as well as its role in the larger region of the American great plains.

 HIST 420 -- Studies in European History -- 3 credits (even year Fall)

 This course provides the opportunity for advanced study in European History.
 Under different subtitles the course may be repeated for credit.
-Possible topics include: History of Nazi Germany, History of Spain, European Peasant Society, From Renaissance to Revolution, and History of Soviet Russia.
+Possible topics include: History of Spain, European Peasant Society, From Renaissance to Revolution, and History of Soviet Russia.